Club EQ Challenge 3 inch blocks

 Barb gave a great hint in her email announcement: “This is also a good time to get acquainted with Electric Quilt LIBRARIES > BlockLibrary > Search > By Category > Rectangles and Triangles.”

-I started by creating a new project and loading up the sketchbook with blocks which use squares, HST, and QST.
+I started by creating a new project and loading up the sketchbook with blocks that use squares, HST, and QST.

-Since the rules require 3 inch shapes, I can see that some blocks are are 6 x 6, some are 9 x 9, and some are 12 x 12.
+Since the rules require 3-inch shapes, I can see that some blocks are 6 x 6, some are 9 x 9, and some are 12 x 12.

-These three blocks are all displayed the same size in the EQ sketchbook, but with 3 inch units, these blocks are 6, 9, and 12 inches.
+These three blocks are all displayed the same size in the EQ sketchbook; however, with 3-inch units, they measure 6, 9, and 12 inches.

-I must remember the sizes when I set up the quilt layout, and be careful to use the blocks in appropriate spaces.
+I must remember the sizes when setting up the quilt layout and be careful to use the blocks in the appropriate spaces.

 I started with sixteen 9-inch star blocks and added a border (3 inches).